 4. How to grow corn?
 Plant corn at the right time

 Wait to plant corn until soil temperatures reach 60℉ in the spring.
 Plant seeds every 2 weeks for a continual harvest.
 If you’re growing more than one type of corn, stagger the planting dates by at least 2 weeks so the corn doesn’t cross-pollinate.

-In the low desert of Arizona, plant corn from mid-February through mid-April.
+In the low desert of Arizona, plant corn from mid-February through March.
 Long-time farmers in Arizona say planting on March 1st is ideal.
 Plant again with the monsoons in late July through August.

 5. Plant enough corn to ensure pollination